 Guides students in building a lasting intimate relationship of their own and in understanding and teaching relationship maintenance and improvement strategies based on large-scale scientifically derived marriage and relationship principles.
 Utilizes cutting edge research on factors and issues related to relationship success and outcome including whom and when to marry and how to build stable and happy relationships over time.
 Stresses increased understanding of desirable relationship outcomes and how to achieve them.

-Introduces basic concepts of human sexuality and effective methods to teach these topics to adults, parents, and adolescents.
-Discusses gender roles, sexual orientation,dysfunction, and sexually transmitted disease.
+Introduces basic concepts of human sexuality and effective methods to teach these topics to adults, adolescents, and children.
+Discusses gender roles, sexual orientation, sexual dysfunction, and sexually transmitted disease.
 Examines sexuality from the perspective of ethics, religion, the law, and education.
 Requires students to assess their own sexual attitudes and acquire information that should enable them to make responsible sexuality decisions.
 Educates students in how to teach human sexuality effectively regardless of any biases or individual beliefs.
 Note: Due to Utah State Laws regarding sexuality education, students registering for FAMS 2800 must be 18 years of age or a high school graduate.

 Introduces the basic knowledge, values, and skills needed for generalist social work practice.
 Focuses on working with individuals using the planned change process within the strengths perspective.
 Assists students in understanding the social and environmental conditions that negatively affect clients and empowering clients to take steps to enhance their own well-being.
 Provides content on the evaluation of social work practice.